projecttaras/projecttaras.github.io/_posts/2016-01-29-where-we-have-reached-january-report.md

 ---
 {% include JB/setup %}

-From January 4th when college started we have started working on the EPICS project and till now the ourney has been wonderful.
+From January 4th when college began we started working on the EPICS project and till now the journey has been wonderful.
 We have learnt a lot of things and have accomplished a great deal in this past month.
 Here is a list of things we have done till now

 1. Submitted our first proposal document highlighting our project name, its overview, the cost and a time plan.
 2. Came up with the logo and a name: TARAS.